RalphAKing/IDE/README.md

-# IDE
-a lightweight ide coded in py
+An IDE coded in python with basic featuerses